TheBoyMoe/DataScience-Repo/CodeAcademy-Data-Science/notes/01-sql-commands.md

 `column_1 data_type`

 - defines each column
+- pass in one or more parameters
-- is a parameter, the column name and it's data type that are passed as an argument
+- each parameter is a column name and it's data type that are passed as an argument

 ```sql
 CREATE TABLE celebs (